armory-io/cdaas-examples/hello-armory/README.md

 # Hello Armory

-Welcome to Armory CDaaS!
+Welcome to Armory Continuous-Delivery-as-a-Service!
 In this tutorial for CDaaS beginners, you'll accomplish the following:

 - Deploy Armory's sample application `potato-facts` to two environments: `staging` and `prod`.
 - Use Armory's Cloud Console to approve an environment promotion.